vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Mon Jun 12 02:37:46 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Jun 13 02:20:58 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER